Al97drew/Portfolio/ReadMePlease.txt

 	This is a Unity Project in a zipped file(Unity Project not exe);
 	This is a location based game using server intergration(SQL) --Note-- the server is currently offline

+TreeSurvey:
+	This is a project that has been made for a client with permision to include, this is a mobile application to allow for ease of access to import infomration into a digital form with a server backend for data supply.
+	This project was writen in java.

+	This folder also includes the api for the program that was writen in C#

 The rest of my Portfolio that i would like to include is currently trying to be recoved from a corrupted hard-drive.